ddobric/neocortexapi/source/Documentation/tml_serialization_mltseq.md

             inputValues.Add(values[index]); // When it's a new object, it'll be added to the list inputValues.
         }
 ----------------------------------------------------------------------------
-	- Retrieve objects from the List values that do not exist in the list inputValues to create another list testValues.
-Hence, we have two different random input sequences.
-	- These two random input sequences will be in turn used to train the HTM model.

 ----------------------------------------------------------------------------
 	List<double> testValues = values.Except(inputValues).ToList();
 ----------------------------------------------------------------------------